The bright and luscious pearls of genuine caviar are indeed a joy for all five senses, but it’s not a viable or affordable option for many people.

 There are few better options out there for vegetarians in need of an elegant addition to their daily snack routines.
 A scoop of kelp caviar can take any casual bite to the next level of luxury.

 Kelp caviar might be lacking in macronutrients, but it makes up for that in a big way in the micronutrient department.
-Vitamin C, Vitamin K, Vitamin A, and many more – plus plenty of minerals from the fresh ocean waves.
+Vitamin C, Vitamin K, Vitamin A, and many more – plus plenty of minerals like calcium from the fresh ocean waves.

 Combine that with a healthy protein and some complex carbs, and you’ve got a true superfood meal that will keep you full and happy for a long time.